MayeneBS99/Customer_IT_Support/README.md

 # Customer_IT_Support
-Analyze IT support tickets using LLMs Models - with Chatbot response generation
+Analyze IT support tickets using LLMs Models

 This project aims to help IT members to handle customer's request in leverage NLP and LLMs tools.
 It will be divided into the followings parts :